Foolishness for Christ: Eastern Christianity

 The Holy Fool or yuródivyy (юродивый) is the Russian version of foolishness for Christ, a peculiar form of Eastern Orthodox asceticism.
 The yurodivy is a Holy Fool, one who acts intentionally foolish in the eyes of men.
 The term implies behaviour "which is caused neither by mistake nor by feeble-mindedness, but is deliberate, irritating, even provocative."

 In his book Holy Fools in Byzantium and Beyond, Ivanov described "holy fool" as a term for a person who "feigns insanity, pretends to be foolish, or who provokes shock or outrage by his deliberate unruliness."
 He explained that such conduct qualifies as holy foolery only if the audience believes that the individual is sane, moral, and pious.
 The Eastern Orthodox Church holds that holy fools voluntarily take up the guise of insanity in order to conceal their perfection from the world, and thus avoid praise.

 Some characteristics that were commonly seen in holy fools were going around half-naked, being homeless, speaking in riddles, being believed to be clairvoyant and a prophet, and occasionally being disruptive and challenging to the point of seeming immoral (though always to make a point).

 Ivanov argued that, unlike in the past, modern yurodivy are generally aware that they look pathetic in others’ eyes.
-They strive to pre-empt this contempt through exaggerated self-humiliation, and following such displays they let it be known both that their behaviors were staged and that their purpose was to disguise their superiority over their audience.
+They strive to preempt this contempt through exaggerated self-humiliation, and following such displays they let it be known both that their behaviors were staged and that their purpose was to disguise their superiority over their audience.

 Fools for Christ are often given the title of Blessed (блаженный), which does not necessarily mean that the individual is less than a saint, but rather points to the blessings from God that they are believed to have acquired.

 The Eastern Orthodox Church records Isidora Barankis of Egypt (d.
 369) among the first Holy Fools.
 However, the term was not popularized until the coming of Symeon of Emesa, who is considered to be a patron saint of holy fools.Holy Foolishness, by the Rev. Frank Logue, King of Peace Episcopal Church, Kingsland, Georgia, February 2002 In Greek, the term for Holy Fool is salos.